 Sports writers joked that Russell Wilson had thrown a “game-winning interception.”

 Las Vegas odds makers estimated more than $300 million in bets changed hands due to the final play.
 Offshore betting website SportsBook.ag announced it would refund wagers for customers outside the U.S. who bet on the Packers.
 SportsCenter achieved its highest ratings ever, receiving a 5.0 overnight Nielsen rating, and it was reported that 70,000 voicemail messages were left at NFL offices by disgruntled fans.
 In 2014, ESPN’s listing of the 45 most memorable moments in the history of Monday Night Football, as voted on by ESPN.com contributors, ranked the controversy as #1.

-Such was the cost of these mistakes—in dollars, in reputation, in player safety, in the standings of two playoff-contending teams—that two days after this game the NFL and the referees reached a new agreement, ending the dispute.
+Such was the cost of these mistakes-in dollars, in reputation, in player safety, in the standings of two playoff-contending teams-that two days after this game the NFL and the referees reached a new agreement, ending the dispute.
+Hopefully with new rulings in place, should anyone wish to continue betting on NFL games using websites similar to https://ats.io or others, these mistakes won’t happen in the future that could disgruntle fans and betters alike.
 NFL Commissioner Roger Goodell acknowledged that the Seattle-Green Bay game “may have pushed the parties further along in negotiations.”

 When is Enough Enough for You?

 When people outside our organization-suppliers, customers and contract laborers-disappoint us, how many chances do they get before we give up on them?

 Based on my own experience, only one or two chances.